the-darkvoid/XPS9360-macOS/README.md

 All Clover hotpatches are included in source DSL format in the DSDT folder.
 If required the script `--compile-dsdt` option can be used to compile any changes to the DSL files into `./CLOVER/ACPI/patched`.

+## OpenCore Configuration

+All OpenCore ACPI hotpatches are included in source DSL format in the DSDT folder.
+They are identical to the Clover ones.
+Both Clover and OpenCore use the same set of DeviceProperties, kext patches and ACPI patches.

 ## AppleHDA